Trekking in Tajikistan: Frequently asked questions

 Are there any travel restrictions in Tajikistan?

 In the majority of the country you can travel freely without any restrictions.
 However, if you wish to visit the Pamirs (aka Gorno Badakhshan Autonomous Oblast – GBAO) you do need to get a so-called GBAO permit.
 It’s easy to get with your e-visa.
-Other restricted areas include Zorkul Lake in the Murghab region and Lake Sarez in the Bartang Valley.
+Other restricted areas include the border zone with Kyrgyzstan, Zorkul Lake in the Murghab region and Lake Sarez near the Bartang Valley.

 Is it hard to get a tourist visa?

 In recent years, the Tajik government has made it much easier to obtain a tourist visa.
-Citizens from 81 countries, including the EU, UK and USA can now get a visa on arrival to enter Tajikistan.
-Since 2016 it has been possible to apply for an e-visa (www.evisa.tj).
+Citizens from 52 countries, including the EU, UK and USA can now enter Tajikistan visa-free for 30 days.
+Note that if you stay for longer than 10 days you do need to register at an OVIR office.
+For a hassle-free stay if you intend to stick around in Tajikistan for more than 10 days you can apply for an e-visa that’s valid for 60 days.
 This saves time when you arrive and has an option to get the GBAO permit as well, unlike the visa on arrival.

 Is it easy to travel to the mountains using public transport?